 Follow the path along until you come to the bridge this is where you will enter the Dene area.
-Its not massive but its good to go from path to sand to wood.
+It’s not massive but it is good to go from sand to path into the wood.

-Now follow this path along past the bridge its pretty straight forward.
+Now follow this path along past the bridge it is pretty straight forward.

 Following the beck along, you just know Toby wants to jump in!